-- Generation investment is lumpy i.e. you can often only build power stations in e.g. 500 MW blocks, not at any size. - Some older generators have sunk costs, i.e. costs which have been incurred once and cannot be recovered, which alters their behaviour (i.e. the capital cost term c_s is not evenly distributed across all hours) - Returns on scale in building plant are not taken into account (this would be a non-convexity; we did everything linear) - Site-specific concerns ignored (e.g. lignite might need to be near a mine and have limited capacity) - Variability of production for wind/solar ignored - There is considerable uncertainty given load/weather conditions during a year, which makes investment risky; economic downturns reduce electricity demand
+- Generation investment is lumpy i.e. you can often only build power stations in e.g. 500 MW blocks, not at any size - Some older generators have sunk costs, i.e. costs which have been incurred once and investments that cannot be reversed ⇒ they have no incentive to withdraw from the market if they are no longer cost-optimal in the long-term - Returns on scale in building plant are not taken into account (specific capital costs [€/kW] going down would be a non-convexity; we did everything linear) - Site-specific concerns ignored (e.g. lignite might need to be near a mine and have limited capacity) - Variability of production for wind/solar ignored - There is considerable uncertainty given load/weather conditions during a year, which makes investment risky; economic downturns reduce electricity demand